kinkou/portuguese_wiktionary_search/README.md

 Open it in your mobile browser and then add it to the home screen to use as a regular phone app.

+On a desktop, use Cmd-Ctrl-i to move focus to the search input.

 Enjoy!